anthony2025/backend-boilerplate/README.md

-Node/Express rest API boilerplate with upcoming GraphQL support.
+Node rest API boilerplate with upcoming GraphQL support.
 Meant as a boilerplate for future projects.
 Live at https://mern-boilerplate-server.herokuapp.com/

 ### TODO